zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Our website is eslpod.com.
 You can download a Learning Guide for this episode on our website by becoming an ESL Podcast member.
 In ad dition to being able to download the Learning Guides for all of our curren t episodes, you’ll feel better about yourself because you’re supporting ESL Podcast.
 Yes,  it’s good for your English, and good for your mental health!

 This episode is called “Introducing a Speaker.”
-It is goi ng to use vocabulary you would hear when someone was going to introduce a presen ter, for example at a conference or at a presentation, usually a formal prese ntation.
+It is going to use vocabulary you would hear when someone was going to introduce a presen ter, for example at a conference or at a presentation, usually a formal prese ntation.
 Let’s get started.

 [start of dialogue]